Large Language Model with Region-guided Referring and Grounding for CT Report Generation: Experiments and Results

 \subsection{Implementation Details and Baselines}

-We use the text-prompted segmentation model SAT~\cite{zhao2023one} to extract anatomical masks when unavailable.
-Both global and local volumes are resized to 256 $\times$ 256 $\times$ 64 for input.
+We use the text-prompted segmentation model SAT-Pro~\cite{zhao2023one} to extract anatomical masks when unavailable.
+The SAT-Pro model is configured with 256 object queries, and its input CT intensities are normalized to the range [0, 1] using min-max normalization.
+For our input, both global and local volumes are resized to 256 $\times$ 256 $\times$ 64.
 We use the pre-trained ViT3D and Perceiver from RadFM~\cite{wu2023towards} as the volume encoder $f_V$ and adapter $f_A$ to extract texture features, each represented by 32 visual embeddings.
 Given that geometric information is sparser than texture information, a lightweight 3-layer ViT3D serves as the mask encoder $f_M$ to extract geometric features.
 These features are pooled into a single embedding and projected by $f_P$ to align with the LLM's embedding space.
 For the LLM, we choose LLaMA2-7B~\cite{touvron2023llama} and utilize LoRA~\cite{hu2021lora} for parameter-efficient fine-tuning.
+The LoRA configuration is set with a rank \(r = 8\), a scaling factor \(\alpha = 32\), and a dropout rate of 0.1.

 We train the model with the AdamW optimizer~\cite{loshchilov2017decoupled} at an initial learning rate of $5 \times 10^{-5}$, following a constant learning rate schedule with a warmup phase.
 Training on the RadGenome-Chest dataset takes 48 hours on two RTX 4090 GPUs with PyTorch 2.0, running for 6 epochs with an effective batch size of 16.
 For the CTRG-Chest-584K dataset, training takes 24 hours for 10 epochs with the same batch size.
 To optimize memory usage, ZeRO~\cite{rajbhandari2020zero} stage 2 is applied alongside gradient checkpointing~\cite{chen2016training}.
 We use the checkpoint of the last epoch for evaluation.

 For baseline comparisons, we choose three state-of-the-art 3D methods capable of generating CT reports: CT2Rep~\cite{hamamci2024ct2rep}, RadFM~\cite{wu2023towards}, and M3D~\cite{bai2024m3d}.
 We also include two 2D methods R2GenGPT~\cite{wang2023r2gengpt} and MedVInT~\cite{zhang2023pmc}, which support radiology report generation.
 For fairness, we employ LLaMA2-7B~\cite{touvron2023llama} as the language decoder for all compared methods.
 Input volumes were resized to \(256 \times 256 \times 64\) and represented by 32 visual tokens for all methods.
 To adapt the 2D methods, we convert the 3D volumes into 2D multi-channel images.
 Each compared model is initialized with their pre-trained weights and is further fine-tuned on the CT report generation dataset.